 The nighttime trick

-Whenever you get to nighttime training, do the layer cake: mattress protector, pee pad, top sheet, pee pad, top sheet.
+Whenever you transition to undies at night, do the layer cake: mattress protector, pee pad, top sheet, pee pad, top sheet.
 So when there's an accident at 2am you just strip the top layer and the bed is already made underneath.
 In theory.
 In practice it's still 2am and everything is terrible.
 But at least you're not remaking a bed.

 Cleo night-trained within about a month on her own.
 She just started waking up dry consistently and we gave it a shot.
 She's had maybe 5 nighttime accidents total, all when she was sick.
 In her entire potty training journey she had 2 daytime accidents.
 Two.
 (Lucky, I told you.)

-Mouse is about six months in and still in diapers for sleep.
+Mouse is about six months in and still in diapers for sleep (day or night).
 Usually dry after naps, not always.
 Overnight still wet.
 We're not pushing it.
 Overnight/sleep-time dryness is a hormonal thing.
 He'll get there when he gets there.

 Also, pee pads for the couch